Subchapter B. DAMS AND RESERVOIRS

 Cross References

 This section cited in 25 Pa.
 Code § 105.81 (relating to permit applications for construction and modification of dams and reservoirs); 25 Pa.
 Code § 105.82 (relating to permit applications for operation and maintenance of existing dams and reservoirs); 25 Pa.
+Code § 105.89 (relating to Letters of Amendment and Letters of Authorization for modification of dams and reservoirs); 25 Pa.
 Code § 105.131 (relating to operation and monitoring plans); and 25 Pa.
 Code § 105.135 (relating to dam hazard emergencies).

 § 105.135.
 Dam hazard emergencies.

-(a) For the purposes of this section, a dam hazard emergency means a condition which the Department, permittee or owner of the dam reasonably finds constitutes an imminent threat to life or property above or below a dam, whether arising from the condition of the dam and appurtenant works or extraordinary natural conditions, affecting the safety and stability of the dam, including, but not limited to, flood, earthquake, fire and ice jam.
+(a) For the purposes of this section, a dam hazard emergency means a condition which the Department, permittee or owner of the dam reasonably finds constitutes an imminent threat to life or property above or below a dam, whether arising from the condition of the dam and appurtenant works or extraordinary natural conditions, affecting the safety and stability of the dam, including flood, earthquake and ice jam.

-(b) The emergency procedures and the emergency warning system and operation plan required by § § 105.63 and 105.134 (relating to emergency procedures; and emergency action plan) shall be followed by the permittee and owner of a dam or reservoir in the event of an actual or potential dam hazard emergency.
+(b) The emergency procedures and the EAP required under § § 105.63 and 105.134 (relating to emergency procedures; and EAP) shall be followed by the permittee and owner of a dam or reservoir in the event of an actual or potential dam hazard emergency.

 Source